 The pair told EW about the upcoming episodes and confirmed that “the plan has always been to get them out quicker,” with Harmon adding: “I think it’s safe to say without fear of being wrong that the gap between seasons three and four will be the longest and last time that it’s ever so long that it’s ridiculous.
 I don’t know how fast we can do it, but I know it will never be this long again.”

 When the new season does arrive, it may well be in an unusual format, too.
-Back in May, Roiland revealed that he would be keen to release one episode of the show per month instead of the show’s usual series roll-out.
+In May 2020, Roiland revealed that he would be keen to release one episode of the show per month instead of the show’s usual series roll-out.

 “I’ve been saying we should drop an episode each month, just make it a big event,” he told Slash Film.
 “I like the idea of thinking outside the box with how any show is delivered to the masses.
 “If you do one a month, the show is alive the whole year and you’re still buying us all the time we need to make them as good as they need to be.
 I’m not saying that’s ever gonna happen, but I have brought that up in the past.”